Toufique7Husein/Online-School-Web-Project/README.md

 # Hardware Interfaces:
-For the hardware interfaces, as the system is being developed as a web application and mobile application there are no restrictions to access the web application but the mobile application is only being developed for the Android OS.
+For the hardware interfaces, as the system is being developed as a web application and mobile application there are no restrictions to access the web application.
 It is also expected that the user will have a general idea on how to use the mobile device camera as the mobile app will use it to scan documents.

+# Features

+* LOGIN MODULE:
+  *The purpose of this module is to provide entry to the system or website.
+Based on *the type of login, the user is provided with various facilities and functionalities.
+The *main function of this module is to allow the user to use SMS.
+This module provides *two types of login —Faculty login and Student login.